Nepali Local tradition

 As they protect local culture and pride, they rely on local traditions, customs, values, and sentiments.

-Ethic respect is earned through respect for the local etiquette
+- Ethic respect is earned through respect for local etiquette

 - Let the Himalayas change you – Do not change them